-Feel free to have a look at our sample vehicle report which shows the general structure of a full report and demonstrates how the issues may be revealed.
+Take a moment to have a look at our sample vehicle report which shows the general structure of a full report and demonstrates the way the issues may be revealed.

 If there is a registered security interest, the vehicle may be repossessed by the secured party to pay off the debt of the previous owner.
 It’s important to check for outstanding debts before you buy.

 To find money owing on the vehicle, we automatically check for debts registered against the current registration plate number, past plate numbers, the VIN and/or the chassis number.

 How many owners?
 When did each change happen?
 Are they selling the vehicle suspiciously soon?
 Names and addresses of non-individual owners (companies and organisations).

 Is something wrong with the records?
 Should you insist that they sort out their documentation before the sale?